 How to raise the pressure level of a pencil?

 Here we’ll focus on hatching and zigzags.
 If your forms aren’t yet particularly pleasing to the eye, no big deal.
-Concentrate instead on the pressure of the pencil tip, and on the flexibility of your pencil strokes.
+Concentrate instead on the pressure of the pencil tip, and on the flexibility of your pen strokes.

 Hatching